I’m going to let you in on TWO little secrets that will drastically improve your resume, ensure it gets past the ATS, and make writing a lot easier:

 Sprinkle these words into your Skills section and throughout your Profile and Experience section.
 Make sure you back up your claims in your Experience bullets to prove you really are experienced in these areas.

 Once you do this, it will give you a better chance of passing through the software, and be easier for an actual human reader to see you as a great fit for the job.

-Taking the time to study job postings takes less time than one of your social media scrolling sessions.
+The time it takes to study job postings and focus your resume can take less time than one of your social media scrolling sessions.
 And the payoff of targeting your resume is priceless (landing your dream job, getting a higher salary, being happier at work, etc.).

-If you're still a bit stuck on this, I have a much more in depth section on this topic in the "Guide to Landing the Job" that comes with every resume template purchase, and it includes an example job posting with keywords highlighted if you need a visual!
+If you're still a bit stuck on this, I have a much more in depth section on this topic in the "Guide to Landing the Job" that comes with every resume template purchase - it includes an example job posting with keywords highlighted if you need a visual!